So you took the leap and attempted the Professional Scrum Master I (PSM I) Assessment From Scrum.org.

 The only exception to this is if you attend a Scrum.org Professional Scrum Master course, and then fail the PSM I assessment within 14 days of completing the course.
-In this case Scrum.org will provide you with a 2nd free attempt (as of 12th September 2017).
+In this case Scrum.org will provide you with a 2nd free attempt.

 Here are my tips on retaking and passing the Scrum.org Professional Scrum Master I (PSM I) assessment and gaining the certification:

 - Review the resources highlighted in the feedback you received from Scrum.org after your attempt.
 Focus on the areas you were weaker in and read/watch the materials.
 These should help you catch and learn the concepts you may have missed.